 Pauline Hamilton: Programme (details as above)

 I have worked in the creative industry for some years as an artist and freelance photographer.
 Recently graduated with a BA (Honours) Arts History Degree, I discovered the Arts Society Fylde Tagging the Treasures project.
 Researching the Lytham St Annes Art Collection with this vibrant group was inspiring and I enjoyed managing the project.
 I love the excitement of new projects and challenges that make me think.

 Hugh studied philosophy in Rome, followed by a degree in architecture at the University of Manchester.
 Previously an architect partner with Building Design Partnership, the largest multi-discipline design organisation in the UK, he was for some years an external examiner in architecture at the University of Manchester.
 For several years Hugh was a visiting lecturer in the history of art and architecture at the University of Central Lancashire.
 Hugh is a watercolourist who has also lectured extensively to various societies and organisations, including cruises, on art and architecture.

 Our Photographers: Ged Curley, Julie England and Jacqueline Love

 Julie has always had an interest in Art and The Arts and joined when the Society was formed.
 She joined Lytham St Annes Photographic Society, where her photography improved to a standard where she could compete successfully in National and International competitions.
-Julie regularly records Fylde DFAS events and you can see here photos on Flickr and in the Members Gallery section of our website.
+Julie regularly records our events and you can see her photos on Flickr and in the Members Gallery section of our website.

 Jacqueline has worked in the creative industry for some years as an artist and freelance photographer.
 She recently graduated with a BA (Honours) Arts History Degree.